chanduaki/lorawan-stack-docs/doc/content/getting-started/installation/configuration/the-things-stack-configuration/_index.md

 >**Note:** Make sure that you use the correct `tls` configuration depending on whether you are using Let's Encrypt or your own certificate files.

+>**Note:** If you are using your own certificate files, make sure to uncomment the lines that define `source` type, `root-ca`, `certificate` and `key`.
+The paths assigned to these do not need to be altered, because they point to the location of these files inside the Docker container, and not on your machine.

 ### HTTP

 In the `http` section, HTTP server keys for encrypting and verifying cookies are configured, as well